OptChenLiang/MCLP-PSCLPcode/README.md

  in directory `PRECPX/` or `PREBD/` to compile and generate the executable files in a new created directory `bin/` in the corresponding directory.

-- `PRECPX/bin/MCLPCPX`   to solve the MCLP using CPLEX
+- `PRECPX/bin/MCLPCPX`   to solve the MCLP using CPX
-- `PRECPX/bin/PSCLPCPX`  to solve the PSCLP using CPLEX
+- `PRECPX/bin/PSCLPCPX`  to solve the PSCLP using CPX
-- `PREBD/bin/MCLPBD`     to solve the MCLP using Benders Decomposition
+- `PREBD/bin/MCLPBD`     to solve the MCLP using BD
-- `PREBD/bin/PSCLPBD`    to solve the PSCLP using Benders Decomposition
+- `PREBD/bin/PSCLPBD`    to solve the PSCLP using BD

-As for whether to use presolving methods, see the parameters of executable files in "How to run the solver".
+See the parameters of executable files in "How to run the solver" to get information of implementing presolving.

 ## Data sets
 In directory `TESTDATA/`, we provide some facility information.
-Directory `f_data_100/` contains coordinates of 100 facilities and directory `f_data_2500/` contains coordinates of 2500 facilities.
+Directory `f_data_100/` contains coordinates of 100 facilities and directory `f_data_2500/` contains coordinates of 2500 facilities, which are all randomly generated.

 In each file,

-- column 1 "F" means facility;
+- column 1 "F" means "facility";

-- column 2 is the index of facility;
+- column 2 gives the index of facility;

-- columns 3 and 4 is the coordinates (x,y);
+- columns 3 and 4 give coordinates (x,y) of facility;

-- column 5 is the demand if this facility is regarded as a customer
+- column 5 gives the demand of customer when considering test set T2 where the coordinates of facilities and customers are chosen to be identical

    (the costs of all facilities are 1 in the paper).

 ## How to run the solver
-For a given executable file [EXE], the solver can be run in the main directory as
+For a given executable file [EXE] (`MCLPCPX`, `PSCLPCPX`, `MCLPBD`or `PSCLPBD`), the solver can be run in the corresponding main directory as

   ```
   ./bin/[EXE] [PS] [FF] [FC] [NF] [NC] [TL] [R] [P] ([RS])
   ```

-where `[EXE]` is executable file (`MCLPCPX`, `PSCLPCPX`, `MCLPBD`or `PSCLPBD`) and the arguments are:
+where the arguments are listed in the following:

-`[PS]` for `MCLPCPX` or `PSCLPCPX`
+`[PS]` presolving settings for `MCLPCPX` or `PSCLPCPX`;
 - 0: `CPX`;
 - 1: `PRE+CPX`;
 - 2: `No SIN_AGG`;